Preparing scribe notes

-Email both the latex and the pdf (or postscript) of your scribe notes, as
+Email me both the latex and the pdf of your scribe notes, as

 well as any figures included in your latex file,

-preferably within 2 days (not counting weekends) after the class for
+preferably within 2-3 days (not counting Saturdays) after the class for

 which you were scribe.

-We will immediately post scribe notes on the website, marked at the
+I will immediately post your scribe notes on the website, marked at the top as a

-top as a "draft" to indicate that they have not been reviewed by the
+"draft" to indicate that I have not yet reviewed them.
+Once they have been

-Once completed, send everything back and your notes will be posted on the
+Once completed, send everything back to me and I will post it on the

-You can sign up to reserve a date to be the scribe by contacting a
+You can sign up to reserve a date to be the scribe by catching me

 after class or by sending me email.
 Or, you can wait and volunteer at the beginning of class on a day when